SudhirSingare/Angular-GettingStarted-0/README.md

 => some warnings about some jQuery-related dependencies requiring manual installation, but tutorial explain warnings can be IGNORED because

-are only using a subset of the entire Bootstrap library...
+are only using a subset (the STYLING features) of the entire Bootstrap library...

+RAN >npm audit fix       in order to resolve some of the 12 resulting "vulnerabilities" (9 low, 3 high)

+=> fixed ZERO vulnerabilities :-( .
+LIKELY due to the missing dependences needed for a FULL install of Bootstrap & FontAwesome...